 Attending the Isha & Taraweeh Prayers

-- We will not be offering a children’s program during Taraweeh this year.
+- We will not be offering a children’s program during Taraweeh prayers on school nights this year.
 We would like to remind all parents that they are responsible for their children.

-- Children under the age of 10 who will not be praying must be accompanied by their parents in the community hall downstairs.
+- Children under the age of 10 who will not be praying must be accompanied by their parents or a responsible guardian (aged 18) in the community hall downstairs.

 - This year, Iftars will only be provided on the weekends (Saturday and Sunday).
-Iftar will be served in the basement.
+Iftar will be served in the community hall.

 - Please clean up after yourself during iftar times and avoid wasting food.